mmul-it/training/MMUL-OA-01/Exercise.013.solutions.md

-# Exercise 013 - Create a PVC and see details of bounded PV
+# Exercise 013 - Create a PVC and see details of bounded PV - Solutions

 _1) As 'developer' create the yaml file for a PersitentVolumeClaim of 2Gb._